calebj/calebj-cogs/README.md

 ### Captcha
 Captcha allows you to challenge incoming members with a code they must enter to become verified.

+**NOTE:** Attempting to install this cog using `[p]cog install` will fail unless your version of Red is [up to date](https://github.com/Cog-Creators/Red-DiscordBot/commit/e19328188bbfbc551cb9f0e36d3ad78ece0d304e) as of 2018-07-29.

 Challenges can be sent and responded to via direct messages or in a server channel, and verification/approval can either be indicated by the presence of or the absence of a role.
 If an image is impossible to decipher (users get unlimited retries, as incorrect codes are simply ignored), they can say "retry" to get a new one.

 The cog supports three types of challenges: